DeloitteAU/rhythm-ui/components/RuiNavigation/readme.md

 </rui-navigation>
 ```

-The `rui-navigation-group` may be further styled to cater for specific requierements as demonstrated below:
+The `rui-navigation-group` may be further styled to cater for specific requirements as demonstrated below:

 ```html preview
 <style>